brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ## 2. Configure the stitch application
-After the application in created click the "HumanResources" stitch application to enter into the applications stitch console
+After the new application is created, click the "HumanResources" stitch application to enter into the stitch console.
 ### Turn on anonymous authentication
 Enable aunonmous authentication by moving the slider button to the right.
 ### Initialize a MongoDB Collection